Check out the latest Gene Watson Peers Quotes Click hereArrow up

 About Amber Digby...

 It was also in 1998 that Amber Digby recorded a 4-track demo in Branson, Missouri.
-The demo featured musicians from Moe Bandy and Mel Tillis' road shows and was produced by her stepfather and famed steel guitar player Dicky Overbey.
+The demo featured musicians from the road shows of both Moe Bandy and Mel Tillis and was produced by her stepfather and famed steel guitar player Dicky Overbey.

 Amber Digby's first album, 'Music From The Honky Tonks', was recorded in Austin, Texas and was released in 2002.
 The album was co-produced by Amber Digby and Justin Trevino and led to international tours of Sweden, Slovenia and Australia.